A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Shimura varieties

 This is a spatial diamond over $\Spd E$. \end{defn}

-For convenience of later arguments, we note that the diamond $\mathcal{S}_{K}^\circ$ still has a moduli interpretation in the following sense: \begin{lemma} The diamond good reduction locus $\mathcal{S}_{K}^\circ$ is the sheafification with respect to the analytic topology of the presheaf
+The diamond $\mathcal{S}_{K}^\circ$ still has a moduli interpretation in the following sense: \begin{lemma} The diamond good reduction locus $\mathcal{S}_{K}^\circ$ is the sheafification with respect to the analytic topology of the presheaf on $\Perf$

-where $S^\sharp=\Spa(R^\sharp,R^{\sharp+})$ is an untilt of $S$ over $E$. \end{lemma} \begin{proof} Combine \cite[10.1.5]{Berkeley} and \cite[2.2.2]{SW}. \end{proof}
+where $S^\sharp=\Spa(R^\sharp,R^{\sharp+})$ is an untilt of $S$ over $E$. \end{lemma} \begin{proof} Combine \cite[Theorem 10.1.5]{Berkeley} and \cite[Proposition 2.2.2]{SW}. \end{proof}

 \begin{defn} The \textit{good reduction locus with infinite level at $p$} is the diamond $\Shi_{K^p}^\circ$ over $\Spd E$, obtained by pulling back $\Shi_K^{\circ}$ to $\Shi_{K^p}$. \end{defn}